Melissa Tancredi: Early life

-College
+College career

 Tancredi attended the University of Notre Dame in the U.S. from 2000 to 2004 where she majored in anthropology and pre-medicine studies.
 She played on the school's soccer team, but she was sidelined her first year due to an anterior cruciate ligament injury.

 In 2003, Tancredi was named First Team All-American, Second Team All-American, NSCAA Second Team All-Region, Big East Defensive Player of the Year, and First Team All-Big East Conference.
 She was a finalist for the MAC Hermann Trophy.

 In 2004, Tancredi returned to Notre Dame after being awarded a fifth year of eligibility and was named as tri-captain.
 She helped lead the Irish to the NCAA National Championship and was named First Team All-American, Second Team All-American, First Team All-Big East, and Big East Defensive Player of the Year for a second straight season.

-Playing career

-Club
+Club career

 In 2004, Tancredi played with the Detroit Jaguars in the W-League, scoring two goals and providing two assists in ten games played.
 From 2005 to 2006, she played for the Atlanta Silverbacks Women in the W-League and was named to the 2005 W-League All-League team.

 In 2009, Tancredi played for the Saint Louis Athletica in the Women's Professional Soccer league.
 In 2010, she joined the Vancouver Whitecaps FC in the W-League and led the team with six goals and two assists, The team was undefeated in the regular season and had a spot in the W-League's final four.

 In 2011, Tancredi was a member of the Piteå IF in Sweden.
 In 2012, she played with the Swedish team Dalsjöfors GoIF.
 In 2014, she was allocated to the expansion Houston Dash by Canadian national team coach John Herdman, but was traded to the Chicago Red Stars for fellow Canadian international Erin McLeod before the Dash's expansion draft.